sobuj-hasan/sobuj-hasan/README.md

 ### This is Saiful Islam Sobuj
 #### Software Developer/Web Programmer

-<span>Software Developer / Passionate web programmer with extensive knowledge and ability to build innovative, creative, & interactive web-based applications using modern technology.
+<span border="1">Software Developer / Passionate web programmer with extensive knowledge and ability to build innovative, creative, & interactive web-based applications using modern technology.

 Strong skills in writing clean, efficient, and reusable code for future use.
 Continue learning the latest technology and continue challenging myself.